This article discusses the many wonderful things to do in Carpinteria!

 Carpinteria Valley Museum of History

-This museum, operated by the non-profit Carpinteria Valley Historical Society, examine the three major cultures that have called this area home.
+This museum, operated by the non-profit Carpinteria Valley Historical Society, examines the three major cultures that have called this area home.
 Entrance is free but donations are appreciated.
 Find more info here.

 Exact address: 956 Maple Avenue